BenMorganIO/blot/README.md

 ### Grid

-The grid in Blot matches Ink very very well.
-It is able to product rows, sub-grids, columns, block-grids, and panels.
+The grid in Blot matches Ink very well.
+It is able to produce rows, sub-grids, columns, block-grids, and panels.
 Here's some examples to learn from:

 #### Rendering Two Rows: Twelve and Six by Six